-For the fall 2016 entrance cohort of UW-Madison new freshmen, 90.7% returned to enroll in the fall of 2017.
-For the fall 2011 entrance cohort (the most recent cohort that has had 6 years to graduate), 82.4% graduated within 6 years and the majority graduate within 3 years of transferring.
+For the fall 2017 entrance cohort of UW-Madison new transfer students, 90.9% returned to enroll in the fall of 2018.
+For the fall 2012 entrance cohort (the most recent cohort that has had 6 years to graduate), 84.4% graduated within 6 years and the majority graduated within 3 years of transferring.

 - All new transfers

 - New transfers entering at the freshman/sophomore level